 upwork translators

-How to start: build a simple website promoting your language translation services, sign up for a gig site like Upwork, or create a translation services product on Whop and make sales through your hub.
+How to start: build a simple website promoting your language translation services, sign up for a gig site like Upwork, or create a translation services product on Whop and make sales through your own whop.

 If you’re a keen photographer, you can make extra cash by selling your photos on stock photo sites, such as Shutterstock and Unsplash.
-Alternatively, you can offer your photography services for events or portraits.
+Alternatively, you can offer your photography services for events or portraits, or sell digital downloads of your photos with Whop.

 Leo Bayard sells his street and landscape photography on Unsplash but is also available to hire for people who want commissioned photo shoots.